A new champion among partner LLMs for DGX Spark? Comparing Qwen3.6-35B-A3B-NVFP4 in two quantized versions

 Hello, I'm Morishige from Classmethod's Manufacturing Business Technology Department.

-I just recently wrote an article about considering model configurations to run permanently on a single DGX Spark, but Qwen3.6-35B-A3B, a different parameter variant of the Qwen3.6-27B that was the star of that article, has been getting a lot of attention lately.
-Unsloth is promoting a new NVFP4 quantized version as "2.5x faster," while the NVIDIA forums have seen pushback saying "actually, real-world measurements show the official NVIDIA version is faster."
-Many people may be wondering which to believe.
+I just recently wrote an article thinking about model configurations to keep resident on a single DGX Spark, and Qwen3.6-35B-A3B, which differs in parameter count from the star of that article, Qwen3.6-27B, has been getting a lot of attention lately.
+Unsloth is pushing a new NVFP4 quantized version claiming it's "2.5x faster," while the NVIDIA forums have seen pushback saying "actually, when measured empirically, the official NVIDIA version is faster."
+Many of you are probably wondering which to believe.

-My interest is less in the debate itself and more in whether this 35B-A3B can replace Qwen3.6-27B as the "partner for a single DGX Spark."
-In my previous article, the single fastest was Nemotron Nano plus an external drafter added to Gemma at 61–62 tok/s, while the balance slot combining intelligence and image input was Qwen3.6-27B at 29 tok/s.
-The 35B-A3B is a MoE with Active 3B, bundled MTP, and image input support—specs that could consolidate the speed slot and balance slot into one.
-Since the new stable vLLM v0.25.0 had just been released, I downloaded both the NVIDIA and Unsloth versions and re-measured them under the same conditions.
+My interest is less in the debate itself and more in whether this 35B-A3B can replace the "partner for a single DGX Spark" position.
+In my previous article, the single fastest was Nemotron Nano plus an external drafter added to Gemma at 61–62 tok/s, while the balanced pick for smarts and image input was Qwen3.6-27B at 29 tok/s.
+The 35B-A3B is a MoE with Active 3B, comes bundled with MTP, and also supports image input — specs that could unify the speed slot and balance slot into one.
+Since vLLM's new stable v0.25.0 just came out, I downloaded both the NVIDIA version and the Unsloth version and re-measured them under the same conditions.

-To state the conclusion up front: for me, the top single-session speed crown has changed hands.
-The NVIDIA version of 35B-A3B delivers 77 tok/s out of the box, and with the bundled MTP enabled reaches single 108 tok/s—1.75x the previous speed leader.
-And in the hotly debated quantization showdown, the real-world measurements under the same conditions showed the NVIDIA version to be 12–17% faster across all configurations.
-The real-world measurements also explain where the "2.5x" claim comes from, and why the Unsloth version's benchmark numbers weren't actually wrong.
+To state the conclusion upfront: the title of single fastest for my use case has changed hands.
+The NVIDIA version of 35B-A3B achieves 77 tok/s out of the box, and with the bundled MTP enabled it reaches single 108 tok/s — 1.75x the previous speed champions.
+And in the much-discussed quantized version showdown, the empirical results under identical conditions showed the NVIDIA version was 12–17% faster across all configurations.
+The measurements also explain where the "2.5x" claim came from, and why the Unsloth version's benchmark numbers weren't a lie either.

-My previous article is here (as of 2026-07-06).
-This is a sequel using the same harness and measurement conditions with 35B-A3B added.
+My previous article is here (written as of 2026-07-06).
+This article is a continuation, adding 35B-A3B under the same harness and same measurement conditions.

-This article presents the results of measuring two quantized versions of Qwen3.6-35B-A3B-NVFP4 on a standalone DGX Spark, checking speed, quality, and image input across the board.
+This article presents the results of empirically testing two quantized versions of Qwen3.6-35B-A3B-NVFP4 on a single DGX Spark, covering speed, quality, and image input comprehensively.
 I hope it's useful for anyone looking to update their local LLM selection for DGX Spark.

 What kind of model is Qwen3.6-35B-A3B

 First, let's confirm its characteristics.
-The previous star, Qwen3.6-27B, was a "dense-leaning hybrid" that reads 27B worth of weights every token.
+The previous star, Qwen3.6-27B, was a "dense-leaning hybrid" that reads 27B worth of weights for every token.
 Today's 35B-A3B is, as the name suggests, a MoE with 35B total parameters, with only 3B Active parameters used per token.
-It operates by selecting 8 experts plus 1 shared expert from 256.
-Since decode speed on the DGX Spark is essentially determined by "the amount of weights read per token," high speed is practically guaranteed from the outset.
+It operates by selecting 8 + 1 shared experts from 256.
+Since decode speed on the DGX Spark is largely determined by "the amount of weights read per token," speed is practically guaranteed at this point.

-What's great is that the strengths of the 27B are carried over intact.
-The MTP module for speculative decoding is bundled in the checkpoint, it supports image input (VL), and context extends up to 262K.
-The license is also Apache 2.0.
-The published intelligence benchmark of 88.8 on AIME 2025 also maintains a level close to the 27B's 92.7.
+What's nice is that all the virtues of the 27B remain intact.
+An MTP module for speculative decoding is bundled in the checkpoint, it supports image input (VL), context extends to 262K, and the license is Apache 2.0.
+The publicly stated intelligence benchmark is also 88.8 on AIME 2025, maintaining a level close to the 27B's 92.7.

-What's interesting here is that there are two lineages of NVFP4 quantized versions.
-Looking inside, it's not just a difference in distributor—the quantization methods themselves are different.
+One thing that caught my attention is that there are two lineages of NVFP4 quantized versions.
+Looking inside, it's not just a difference in distributor — the quantization method itself differs.

 | Item | NVIDIA Version | Unsloth Version |